jlettvin/photons/README.md

 # photons
-concepts for accumulating individual photon events

-At low photon counts, photons through an aperture do not accumulate into the expected Airy pattern.
-Instead, they accumulate into seeminly random patterns that only begin to appear as Airy patterns after thousands of photons are captured.
+Photons do not form diffraction patterns in low light conditions.
+Instead, the appear much as if they were scatter patterns and only evolve into diffraction patterns as the point source photon counts increase into the thousands.

+This python program generates low light scatter patterns following the statistical rules for diffraction patterns.
+An animated GIF file shows how the pattern evolves as photons accumulate.

-The "photons.py" script generates accumulated images, one for each new photon.
+The "photons.py" script generates accumulation images, one for each new photon.
 The resulting photons.255.230.gif is an animated images of the sequence.